 Learn@UCO is a suite of technologies that supports eLearning at Central.
 The foundation of the Learn@UCO suite is Desire2Learn (D2L) Learning Environment, which is the University of Central Oklahoma's official Learning Management System (LMS).

 For training, assistance, or support in using these and other academic technologies, please contact the Technology Resource Center at 405.974.5595, email@example.com, or visit Lillard Administration, Room 101.

-The Desire2Learn Learning Management System is the core of the Learn@UCO platform.
+The Desire2Learn Learning Management System is the foundation of the Learn@UCO platform.
 All courses at UCO automatically receive a D2L course shell for faculty to use.

 Features of D2L include:

 - Post course materials for students online (syllabi, presentations, web resources and more.)

 - Student grades in a secure accessible environment

 - Integrations with other UCO resources such as Turnitin.com and BlackBoard Collaborate.